mmckegg/loop-drop-app/README.md

 ### Chunks

-There are currently two types of chunks (that can be selected using the first drop down):
+There are currently 3 types of chunks:
+  - Triggers
-  - Chunk
+  - Chromatic
-  - Inherit Range
+  - Modulator

-The first option allows you to choose a different sound for every button, whereas inherit range copies a single sound over all of the buttons in the chunk, but with a different offset.
-This can be used to create a chromatic scale, or for slicing a sample.
+The first option allows you to choose a different sound for every button, whereas chromatic copies a single sound over all of the buttons in the chunk, but with a different note offset based on the global (or local) scale.

-## Create a simple oscillator synth chunk

-Click the `New` button next to the 'Chunks' heading in the sidebar.

-Choose 'Inherit Range' from the drop down, then select 'Trigger', and add an oscillator.
-There is a box labeled 'No Scale'.
-Use this to choose the desired musical scale (lets go for major today).
-You can also change the oscillator shape.

-Now drag this new chunk (from the sidebar), to a controller in the setup pane.
-You should now be able to trigger the sounds.

-## Create a drum kit from your own drum samples

-Click the `New` button next to the 'Chunks' heading in the sidebar.
-Leave the drop down as 'Range'.

-Choose the desired amount of rows and columns (1 row, 4 cols).

-Now go through each slot (1-4), and click the `+ sample` button.
-You can either drag in a file from your hard drive, or click the 'Choose File' button and browse for the desired drum samples.

-You can add a global effect (such as overdrive) that applies to the overall sound of that chunk using the 'Output' slot.